Lohgarh

-Lohgarh And Muklishgarh are different sites
+Lohgarh is a city in the Bilaspur tehsil in the state of Haryana(now), 25km away from Historic Gurdwara Paonta Sahib (City Est.by 10th Sikh Guru Gobind Singh) in India.
+It was the capital of the First Sikh State under Banda Singh Bahadur from 1710 to 1716.
+It contains several prominent sites such as the Lohgarh Sahib Gurdwara, the Lohgarh Fort and the Banda Singh Bahadur Statue.

+The city of Lohgarh is currently under development by the Haryana government to make it a tourist spot, especially for Sikh pilgrims.

+Etymology

 The contemporary historians were Mughals, therefore they deliberately projected a wrong picture of Lohgarh.
 Later on, the other historians picked, their references in context of Lohgarh leading to depiction of wrong interpretation of history.
 Muklishgarh is almost 30 km away from Lohgarh.

-Islam Shah Suri (original name Salim Shah) son of Sher Shah Suri(original name Farid Khan), in his days of brief rule, began to build a strong fortress under the name of "Pawangarh".
+Islam Shah Suri (original name Salim Shah) son of Sher Shah Suri (original name Farid Khan), in his days of brief rule, began to build a strong fortress under the name of "Pawangarh".
 After the demise of their rule it remain unfinished and fell into ruins.(Later Mughals, p.
 109).
 But the name "Moklespore" (mentioned in Rennels map of countries between Delhi and Candhaar, 1792), it is itself suggestive of its founder.
 Iradat Khan calls it Daber.
 (Jonathan Scot’s Translation of the Memoirs of Iradat Khan, p.
 61.)

 Historian Dr. J. S. Grewal in his book "The Sikhs of the Punjab" (p.
-83) writes, Banda Singh bahadur adopted Mukhlispur, an imperial fort now given the name of Lohgarh, as his capital and struck a new coin in the name of Guru Nanak and Guru Gobind Singh.
+83) writes, Banda Singh Bahadur adopted Mukhlispur, an imperial fort now given the name of Lohgarh, as his capital and struck a new coin in the name of Guru Nanak and Guru Gobind Singh.

 Historian Dr. Hari Ram Gupta in his book "History of the Sikhs" (p.
-11), "he therefore established his headquarters, in the beginning of February 1710, at Mukhlispur situated in lower Shiwalik hills south of Nahan, about 20 km from Sadhaura.
+11), "he therefore established his headquarters, in the beginning of February 1710, at Mukhlispur situated in lower Sivalik Hills south of Nahan, about 20 km from Sadhaura.
 Its fort stood on a hill top.
 Two kuhls or water channels flowed at its base and supplied water to it.
 This fort was repaired and put in a state of defence.
 All the money, gold and costly material acquired in these expeditions were deposited here.
 He struck coins and issued orders under his own seal.
 The name of Mukhlispur was changed to Lohgarh, and it became the capital of the first Sikh state."